feobaby/BSA/README.md

 7. For user to get just one group: `localhost:8080/api/v1/one-group/:id`
 8. For user to deposit money to personal account: `localhost:8080/api/v1/add-money/:id`
 9. For user to deposit money to group: `localhost:8080/api/v1/group-money/:id`
+10. For user to get transaction logs: `localhost:8080/api/v1/history`